Skip to content

 Planning your visit

 The visit requires a local guide: visits must be with an accredited local guide.
-Book ahead with the Campo Alegre guides (contact via Instagram @cachoeiradocatoa); entry costs R$ 50 per person.
+Book ahead with the accredited Campo Alegre guides (via the Cavalcante CAT or local agencies); entry costs R$ 50 per person.

 Do I need a guide?

 Visits must be with an accredited local guide.
-Book ahead with the Campo Alegre guides (contact via Instagram @cachoeiradocatoa).
+Book ahead with the accredited Campo Alegre guides (via the Cavalcante CAT or local agencies).

 How much is entry?